 You do not need to come to the "non-appearance" hearing.
-The purpose of a "non appearance" hearing is to give persons who object to the paperwork the opportunity to let the Judge/Commissioner know they have an objection.
-So, if someone shows up at the scheduled "non appearance hearing", the Court will reset the hearing for a new date, time and place.
-You will get notice of the new hearing date in the mail from the Court.
-If you receive a new hearing date, you must go to the hearing.
+The purpose of a "non-appearance" hearing is to give persons who object to the paperwork the opportunity to let the Court know they have an objection.
+If someone shows up at the scheduled "non-appearance hearing", the Court will reset the hearing for a new date, time and place, and you will get notice of the new hearing date in the mail from the Court.
+If you receive a new hearing date, you must attend the hearing.

-Court approval of the Annual Accounting and fees is required.
-At or after the "non-appearance" hearing date, the Judge/Commissioner will decide whether to approve the petition, or ask you to give additional information.
-If the petition is not approved, be sure to follow the instructions on the court order you receive from the Judge/Commissioner.
+Court approval of the Final Account and payment of fees requested on the Fee Statement is required.
+At or after the "non-appearance" hearing date, the Judicial Officer will decide whether to approve the account or ask you to provide additional information.
+If the petition is not approved, be sure to follow the instructions on the order you receive from the court.

 OTHER HELP: If you still have questions about this procedure, you can ask a lawyer for legal advice.
-You can look up a lawyer in the telephone book under "attorneys".
-Also, the Self-Service Center has a list of lawyers who will help you help yourself.
+You can look up a lawyer in the commercial pages of the printed telephone directory or online under "attorneys".
+Also, the Self-Service Center web site has a list of lawyers you can hire to help you on a task by task basis for a fee, or to advise you on how to handle these matters yourself.